 Variety is key when children learn to play piano

-As you can see, there are lots of different activities you can do with your child to help them learn the basics of the piano in a fun and interesting way.
+As you can see, there are lots of fun games you can play with your child on piano including different activities you can do to help them learn the basics of the piano in an interesting way.
 The word ‘variety’ is key here: the more opportunity you give them to experiment with their musical skills, the more chance they’ll have to develop.
 Good luck!

 About Belinda Williams